MusahMusah/blog-microservice/README.md

 ## API Enpoints documentation
 The application is built with RESTful API endpoints.
 No frontend is built due to the simplicity of the application and time constraints.
+Get the postman collection of all the endpoints [here](https://www.getpostman.com/collections/23ffea80a3a9adeaccc1)

 ## Testing 🚨